 Slug and snail facts

-1. Moving a snail at least 20 metres away will ensure that it is less likely to return, as it will lose its bearings.
+Moving a snail at least 20 metres away will ensure that it is less likely to return, as it will lose its bearings.
 Snails’ homing instincts only cover short distances.
+Slugs can find their way back to where they came from by leaving a unique scent trail.

-2. Snails can reach a speed of one metre per hour, enabling them to traverse an average British garden overnight.
+Snails can reach a speed of one metre per hour, enabling them to traverse an average British garden overnight.
+Snails range from a few centimetres long to up to twelve inches long and can carry up to ten times their own body weight.

 A tip for the gardeners: Cos is the most slug-proof type of lettuce to grow in your garden ©Getty